 Easily the most photographed bridge along the Oodnadatta Track, Algebuckina is the longest railway bridge in South Australia.
 Spanning 578 metres, the bridge once serviced the Old Ghan Railway and was built to allow the Ghan train to cross the river during the floods.

-Today, the bridge still stands tall above the Neales River and a campsite has been established approximately 1km from the bridge on the east side of the track.
+Today, the bridge still stands tall above the Neales River, and a campsite has been established approximately 1km from the bridge on the east side of the track.
 The campsite is one of the few spots along the track with a permanent waterhole.
-Camping is free and there are great views from the river up to the bridge, especially at sunset.
+Camping is free, and there are great views from the river up to the bridge, especially at sunset.

 Mt Dutton Lookout

 Another siding of the Old Ghan Railway, Mt Dutton has historic ruins and a towering structure that you can see from the road.
-It’s also the site of an old grave, which is for the workers that passed during gruelling railway construction.
+It’s also the site of an old grave, which is for the workers who passed during gruelling railway construction.

-Oodnadatta to Marla (217 kms // 4 hours)
+Oodnadatta To Marla (217 Kms // 4 Hours)

 Pink Roadhouse

-This namesake town is a true icon of the outback.
+This namesake town is a true icon of the outback adventure.
 Oodnadatta is home to the Pink Roadhouse, the little pink building that you surely can’t miss.
-The Oodnadatta Track was named by late Pink Roadhouse owner Adam Plate in 1980 and the town has had cult status ever since.
-Travelers from all over journey to the historic desert roadhouse for mud maps and insider info.
+The Oodnadatta Track was named by late Pink Roadhouse owner Adam Plate from the Oodnadatta Progress Association Inc. in 1980 and the town has had cult status ever since, completing a trilogy of unsealed tourist routes alongside the nearby Birdsville and Strzelecki Tracks, an alternative to the sealed Stuart Highway if you’re travelling from the Northern Territory across Port Augusta and Alice Springs.

-The roadhouse is a good place to stop for a beer, bite to eat and to connect to the world.
+Travellers from all over a journey to the historic desert roadhouse for mud maps and insider info.
+The roadhouse is a good place to stop for a beer, a bite to eat and to connect to the world.
 Both Optus and Telstra users will have reception here.
 Plus, it’s one of the essential Oodnadatta Track fuel stops complete with on-brand pink fuel pumps.

 Those looking to spend the night can do so for $15/person/night at the Oodnadatta Caravan Park or the Oodnadatta Free Camp nearby.